 You are here

-In the hottest month of the year, IbizaPreservation explains the island’s water woes and what we can all do to help save this precious commodity
+As World Water Day approaches, IbizaPreservation explains the shortages facing the island and what we can all do to help save this precious resource

 Photo by Damien Guéras for Alianza por el Agua